mrx7014/Crave-Fixer/README.md

 ###Update Packages

-- Use this `sources.list` to get all packages that you will need in future
+- Use this `sources.list` to get all packages that working on ubuntu
 >[!NOTE]
->Some package like `qemu` npt availabel with default crave `sources.list` file
+>Some package like `qemu` not available with default crave `sources.list` file, So use this
 >

 ```sh